-UES 400: RESEARCH PROJECT (0:16)
+UES 400 (0:16) : RESEARCH PROJECT

-An independent research project will be performed by all UG Earth & Environmental Science Major students under the supervision of faculty.
-It is recommended that students initiate laboratory/computational work during the summer break after completion of the sixth semester.
+An independent research project will be performed by all UG-Earth and Environmental Science Major students under the supervision of faculty.
+It is recommended that students initiate laboratory/ computational work during the summer break post completion of the sixth semester.
 The progress of the project will be monitored at the end of the seventh semester by a committee comprising of project supervisor, common examiner and external examiner.
-The student shall submit project report at the end of the 8th semester and make a presentation to the committee.
+The student shall submit project report at end of 8th semester and make a presentation to the committee.
 Based on the overall student's performance, final grade will be awarded to the research project by the committee.

-INSTRUCTORS: Faculty members involved in Earth & Environmental Science Program
+INSTRUCTORS: Faculty members involved in Earth and Environmental Science Program